Ormond Beach, Oxnard, California: Recreation

-Ormond Beach is a surfing location.
-The average water temperature is about 55-59 degrees from December to May and 60-63 from June to November.
-Fishing in the area is permitted.
-Several species of fish can be caught including many types of perch, croakers, halibut, as well as other bottomfish such as banjo rays, shovel nose sharks, and skates.
+Ormond Beach is often used for surfing, birding, and walking.
+The average water temperature is about 55-59 degrees Fahrenheit from December to May and 60-63 Fahrenheit from June to November.
+Fishing in the area is permitted and several species of fish can be caught including perch, croakers, halibut, as well as other bottomfish such as banjo rays, shovel nose sharks, and skates.

 Environmental issues

 The Ormond Beach area hosts over 200 migratory bird species and more shorebird species are known to use Ormond Beach than any other site in Ventura County.
 Among these 200 species, are two endangered species, in which protection and recovery are crucial to the survival of the species.
-The Western Snowy Plover and The California Least Tern are both native to the Pacific Coast, creating nesting sites up and down the coast of California and in to Mexico.
-Each year from spring to autumn, the dunes at Ormond Beach near Oxnard are encircled with bright orange mesh.
-The four foot tall temporary fencing creates a nursery for endangered California least terns and Western snowy plovers.
-October 2006 brought to a close the most successful nesting season at Ormond Beach in many years with 24 hatched plovers and 44 fledged least terns.
+The Western Snowy Plover and The California Least Tern are both native to the Pacific Coast, creating nesting sites up and down the coast of California and Mexico.
+Each year from spring to autumn, the dunes at Ormond Beach near Oxnard are encircled with bright orange mesh to create a nursery for endangered California Least Terns and Western Snowy Plovers.
+October 2006 was the most successful nesting season at Ormond Beach in several years with 24 hatched plovers and 44 fledged least terns.

-South Ormond Beach is a residue of a much larger wetland area.
-In 2003, the Western Alliance for Nature agreed to make the Ormond Beach Project a primary focus of work of the organization.
+South Ormond Beach is a part of a much larger wetland area.
+In 2003, the Western Alliance for Nature agreed to make the Ormond Beach Project a primary focus of work for the organization.
 On January 26, 2010, the Ventura County Democratic Central Committee passed a “Resolution to Preserve, Protect and Restore the Ormond Beach Wetlands of Oxnard California.”